frantonlin/FinalProject/writeup.md

 ## Testing
 A comprehensive test suite was created, which tests all of the blocks of the implementation and automatically checks that the output is correct.
 Given that the tests do not pass, some additional information may be displayed.
 Furthermore, each test also contains commented out $display statements that display a verbose output of the testing.

+## Running This Implementation
+To run this code, you will need [Icarus Verilog](http://iverilog.icarus.com/).
+Additionally, [GTKWave](http://gtkwave.sourceforge.net/) is extremely useful for debugging.
+Using the included Makefile, you can run `make testAll` to run the self-checking tests on all of the modules.

 ## Resources
 - http://steve.hollasch.net/cgindex/coding/ieeefloat.html